 If you’re a cat-lover, this show is an absolute must.
 It’s a reality show that visits the homes of cat owners, including music stores, clothing shops, and public baths.
 It’s a lighthearted look at how obsessed owners can be with their cats.

-Whether or not you speak enough Japanese to understand the dialogue, the video of adorable, happy cats is enough to fulfill even the strongest cute cravings.
+Whether or not you speak enough Japanese to understand the dialogue, the adorable, happy cats video fulfills even the strongest cute cravings.

 TV Tokyo is well-known around Japan for its anime-heavy schedule.
 It’s home to popular series like Bleach and Boruto and smaller ones like Spy Family.
 These shows range from more educational children’s offerings to programs that are definitely for adults.